 - Future changes caused by population growth, climate change, urbanisation and per-capita use of water can be represented easily.

-- Optional outputs include water quality assessment (Dumont et al, 2012) and analysis of ecological risk via the Eflows model (Laize et al, 2013).
+- Optional outputs include water quality assessment (Dumont et al, 2012) and environmental flow assessment via the ERFA method (Laize et al, 2014).

 GWAVA can be applied at spatial scales from 0.1° to 0.5° (about 10 to 50km) grid cells, using a monthly or daily time step.
 Click here to read case studies about the use of GWAVA in past projects.